 Email: jwgolden@ucsd.edu (For official correspondence.
-Course content questions should be asked in TA discussion sections or office hours, or at the Instructor's office hour.)
+Course content questions should be asked in TA discussion sections or TA office hours, or at the Instructor's office hours.)

-Office hours: Friday, 9:00-10:00 AM in 4882 AP&M conference room; or after class or by appointment
+Office hours: after class; or Fridays, 10:00-11:00 AM in 4832 (or 4882 AP&M conference room); or by appointment (just call or send email with a few suggested times to meet)